jlewi/notes/github.md

 * Configure the default message to be PR title + description.

 * If you do rebase merge you get multiple commits which isn't what we want.

+* Configure branches to be automatically deleted after PR merge
+  * Intermediary commits on a PR still appear to be linkable even if the branch is deleted.